SumoLogic/sumologic-documentation/docs/send-data/use-json-configure-sources/index.md

 ## Time zone format

-In a JSON source configuration, a string for the `timeZone` setting does not follow the same format as the time zone setting shown in the Sumo Logic Web Application.
+In a JSON source configuration, a string for the `timeZone` setting does not follow the same format as the time zone setting shown in Sumo Logic.
 The JSON `timeZone` property uses the underlying TZ database time zone format instead of (GMT+11:00) style values.

 Example: